blackbird314/zed-lean4/README.md

 ### Highlight

-For optimal highlighting, set `"semantic_tokens"` to `"combined"`, which will enable LSP semantic tokens highlight.
+- For optimal highlighting, set `"semantic_tokens"` to `"combined"`, which will enable LSP semantic tokens highlight.

 ### Abbreviation

-Abbreviation (unicode character) insertion is supported by [snippets](https://github.com/owlx56/zed-lean4/blob/main/snippets/lean%204.json).
+- Abbreviation (unicode character) insertion is supported by [snippets](https://github.com/owlx56/zed-lean4/blob/main/snippets/lean%204.json).

 ### Installation

-Firstly, this extension will check `path` and `arguments` in `lsp.lean4-lsp.binary` settings.
-Then it will search `lake` in $PATH, try $ELAN_HOME and default directory.
+- Firstly, the extension will check `path` and `arguments` in `lsp.lean4-lsp.binary` settings.
+Then it will search `lake` in `$PATH`, try `$ELAN_HOME` and default directory.

-If Lean 4 is not detected, this extension can automatically install elan with default toolchain.
-To enable this feature, set `"elan_auto_install"` to `true`.
+- If Lean 4 is not detected, this extension can automatically install elan with default toolchain.
+To enable this feature, you must set `"elan_auto_install"` to `true`.
 You can also specify the default toolchain by setting `"elan_default_toolchain"` to `"stable"`, `"nightly"` or `"v4.28.0"`.

-During installation, the extension will automatically add `~/.elan` to your $PATH.
+- During installation, the extension will automatically add `~/.elan` to your $PATH.
 The Lean toolchain can be completely removed by running `elan self uninstall`.

 ## Settings Example